tebl/BulkyMIDI-32/BulkyMIDI-32 Play/README.md

 ![Build 041](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_play_041.jpg)

-The only step that's remaining is to just screw the faceplates back on the top of the device, once that's in place we can also add the front panel as well.
-With those in place we're ready to start planning the next project.
+The only step that's remaining to do when it comes to the hardware is just to screw the faceplates back on the top of the device, once that's in place we can also add the front panel as well.

+The [firmware](https://github.com/tebl/BulkyMIDI-32/tree/main/software/arduino/Play) that was developed for the device have been included in the software-portion of this repository.
+The code itself was written using PlatformIO environment though it should be compilable using the standard *Arduino IDE*, if you should prefer to do so.

 # 2> Schematic
 The supplied KiCad files should be sufficient as both a schematic and as a  starting point for ordering PCBs (basically you could just zip the contents of the export folder and upload that on a fabrication site), the schematic is also available in [PDF-format](https://github.com/tebl/BulkyMIDI-32/tree/main/documentation/schematic) and this is what you'll need to print and work your way through this things don't work as expected after assembly.